McDonnell Douglas F-4 Phantom II: XF4H-1 prototype

-There were proposals to name the F4H "Satan" and "Mithras".
-In the end, the aircraft was given the less controversial name "Phantom II", the first "Phantom" being another McDonnell jet fighter, the FH-1 Phantom.
+Proposals were made to name the F4H "Satan" and "Mithras".
+In the end, the aircraft was given the less-controversial name "Phantom II", the first "Phantom" being another McDonnell jet fighter, the FH-1 Phantom.
 The Phantom II was briefly given the designation F-110A and named "Spectre" by the USAF and the Tri-Service aircraft designation system, F-4, was adopted in September 1962.